rahmatjoniefendi/backward-chaining-algorithm/README.md

-# Opinioted and Usecase Based of Backward Chaining Algorithm
+# Opinionated and Usecase Based of Backward Chaining Algorithm

 ## Description